 About me

-Prior to graduate school, I worked at the environmental nonprofit Sustainable Conservation in San Francisco, working to encourage river restoration in California’s Central Valley and prevent the use of invasive plants in gardening and landscaping through the PlantRight program.
+Before graduate school, I worked at the environmental nonprofit Sustainable Conservation in San Francisco, working to encourage river restoration in California’s Central Valley and prevent the use of invasive plants in gardening and landscaping through the PlantRight program.
 A proud Michigander, I grew up in East Lansing, MI and graduated from the University of Michigan with a degree in ecology & evolutionary biology in 2012.
 I now live in Arlington, VA with my wife, daughter, and dog.
-In my free time, I enjoy baking sourdough, looking for birds, listening to Swedish music, and taking photos of clouds.
+In my free time, I enjoy playing peekaboo, baking sourdough, looking for birds, listening to Swedish music, and taking photos of clouds.